MARS-Group-HAW/model-soh/SOHBigEventBox/README.md

 **July 16, 2024, 22:30** to **July 17, 2024, 02:30**, assuming the event ends at **23:00**.

 For the generation of the graph, the program **QGIS** was used.
 Most of the graphs were created using the **OSM** plugin.
+We deleted all the disconnected islands and saved the graph's edges in a **GeoJSON** file.
+The graph was then loaded into an environment in the SOH framework.
+With using the **GeometryAsNodesEnabled** parameter, the nodes were created at the endpoints of the edges.

 ## Visitor Data